cmda-bt/pt-course-19-20/readme.md

 And the experience of collaborating online often provides a positive transformative experience.

+If you are afraid of stalkers, don’t want your family finding out what you work on, or for other reasons want to stay anonymous in the online parts of our course, you may use an anonymous username, email address, and avatar.

 ## Academic integrity

 See our university’s sections on [copyright][] and [acknowledging